 From shipyards to class societies and naval architects, there are a number of stakeholders feeding into the design and retrofitting phase of a vessel, which has the potential to add further confusion as to the ‘right’ compliance option.
 With all variables considered, how do you ensure and prove that you are recommending a compliance option to a shipowner which is fundamentally future proof?

-Let us turn to the case of scrubbers.
+Let us turn to the case of scrubbers in the age of stringent scrubber wash water monitoring.
 A popular compliance option for shipowners, scrubbers or exhaust gas cleaning systems (EGCS), remove particulate matter and harmful components from the exhaust gasses before discharging from a vessel.
 However, many shipowners are understandably concerned by the current debate and uncertainty around the environmental impact of scrubber wash water, and the potential for new regulation.

 As of yet, the IMO is still to align all signatory states along one unified policy approach, however it is acknowledged that a lack of clear guidance on the measurement and methodology for polycyclic aromatic hydrocarbons (PAHs) found in scrubber wash water is a pivotal issue.
 As a key measurement parameter, it is essential that shipowners are able to accurately detect PAH contaminants in wash water to prevent the discharge of harmful particles including unburned fuel oil into the sea, in turn, futureproofing their systems.